-Studio owner Roberta Weiner has practiced Yoga for more than 30 years and taught for 15 as a certified Kripalu and Hatha Yoga teacher.
-She loves tailoring the practice to meet the individual needs of students of all ages and ability levels, and credits her personal Yoga and Meditation practice with allowing her to enjoy her other passion, directing Youth Theatre with casts of up to 90 children!
+Studio owner Roberta Weiner has practiced Yoga for more than 30 years and taught for 18 as a certified Kripalu and Hatha Yoga teacher.
+She loves tailoring the practice to meet the individual needs of students of all ages and ability levels, and credits her personal Yoga and Meditation practice with allowing her to enjoy her other passion, directing Youth Theater with casts of up to 90 children!
 Her mission is to warmly welcome new students to the Prana Center and mentor new teachers to keep the love of Yoga growing!
-Roberta has hundreds of hours of additional training, especially in Yoga Nidra, Meditation and teaching students with osteoporosis and arthritis to take care of their joints.
+Roberta has hundreds of hours of additional Yoga training, especially in Yoga Nidra, Meditation and teaching students with osteoporosis and arthritis to take care of their joints.

 A certified Vinyasa Flow Teacher and Reiki 1 practitioner, loves sharing the physical and mental benefits of Yoga with her students.
 She is mindful that all students are on their own journeys and loves welcoming new students as well as assisting students who are looking for more challenges within their existing practice.